xifangczy/cat-catch-docs/src/en/docs/aria2.md

 # Aria2 RPC

-Aria2 is a free, open-source, lightweight multi-protocol and multi-platform download tool that supports RPC remote invocation for downloads.
-After installing Aria2 on a remote computer and enabling RPC, you can submit download tasks from Cat Catch to the remote computer / NAS.
+Aria2 is a free, open-source, lightweight multi-protocol and multi-platform download utility that supports RPC remote access.
+By installing Aria2 on a remote computer and enabling RPC, you can submit download tasks to a local computer, remote computer, NAS, or other devices using CatCatch.

 ## Motrix Next